-Group Parameter Representative- ness Bias Precision Accuracy Complete- ness Sensiti- vity Laborat Bacteria (sample analysis in the lab) NA NA Yes.
+Group Parameter Representative- Bias Precision Accuracy Complete- Sensiti- adequate for ness vity statistical analysis.
+Laborat ory Bacteria (sample analysis in the lab) NA Yes.
 Training in field and lab techniques minimizes bias.
 Yes.
 Monthly, a volunteer or staff member analyzes a split sample for comparison to precision criteria.
 Yes.
 Certified reference material.
 Yes.
 See Table 7.1.2.
-NA NA Field Water quality Yes.
+NA Field Water quality Yes.
 Monitoring sites were selected to maximize spatial variability.
 All monitoring takes place monthly throughout the year, which was determined to be an adequate level of seasonality.
 End users of the data determined this frequency to be adequate for statistical analysis.
 NA Yes.
 Monthly replicate readings taken for all meters and kits.
 Yes.
-Pre and post-calibration of equipment.
+Pre and post- calibration of equipment.
 Yes.
 See Table 7.1.2.
 NA Field Water quality (Continuou s Monitoring) Yes.
 Monitoring sites were selected in areas where changes due to project implementation were of interest.
 All monitoring takes place monthly throughout the year, which was determined to be an adequate level of seasonality.
 End users of the data determined this frequency to be adequate for statistical analysis.
 NA Yes.
 Side-by- side deployment of two units.
 Yes.
-Pre and post-calibration of equipment with each deployment event.
+Pre and post- calibration of equipment with each deployment event.
 Yes.
 See Table 7.1.2.
-NA Laborat Water quality NA Yes.
+NA Laborat ory Water quality NA Yes.
 See Table 7.1.2.
 Yes.
 See Table 7.1.2.
 Yes.
 See Table 7.1.2.
 Yes.
+See Table Yes.
+See Table Field Flow Yes.
+Monitoring sites were selected to maximize spatial Yes.
+Training in field techniques Duplicate velocity measurements NA Yes.
 See Table 7.1.2.
-Yes.
-See Table 7.1.2.
-Field Flow Yes.
-Monitoring sites were selected to maximize spatial variability.
-All monitoring takes Yes.
-Training in field techniques minimizes bias.
-Duplicate velocity measurements are collected at multiple points NA Yes.
-See Table 7.1.2.
 NA

 Group Parameter Representative- Bias Precision Accuracy Complete- Sensiti-

 ness ness vity

+variability.
+All minimizes are collected at

+monitoring takes bias. multiple points

 place monthly in the transect

 throughout the once a month.

 year, which was

 determined to be an

 adequate level of

 seasonality.
+End

-End users of the data
+users of the data

 determined this

 frequency to be

 adequate for

-statistical analysis.
+T : 11 statistical analysis.

 Field Water Yes.
 Monitoring Yes.
 Advice Duplicate NA NA NA

-Ticia depth sites were selected and review by depth 1171 1171 1111
+depth sites were selected and review by depth

-acpui to maximize spatial experts measurements
+to maximize spatial experts measurements

 variability.
-All minimize are collected at
+All him are collected at

-monitoring takes bias. multiple points

-place continuously Comparison in the transect
+nionitoring takes Comparison in the transact

-throughout the of water once a month.
+throughout the of water once a month

-year, which was depth data
+vear which was denth data once a monun.

 determined to be an with flow

-adequate level of measurement.
+adequate level of measurement

-seasonality.
-End
+seasonality End measurement.

 users of the data

 determined this

 frequency to be

 adequate for

 statistical analysis.

 Field Continuous Yes.
 Monitoring Yes.
 Advice <0.001 pH Yes.
 Collect a NA NA

 bay pH sites were selected and review by units discrete

 to maximize spatial experts sample for

 variability. minimize comparison.

 Monitoring takes bias. +/- 0.05 pH

 place continuously units

 throughout the year

-to provide an adequate level of
+to provide an

+adequate level of

 seasonality.

 Field Stream Yes.
 Monitoring Yes.
 Training NA NA Yes.
 See NA

-1 icia Profiling sites were selected in field 11/1 11/1 Table 11/1
+Profiling sites were selected in field Table

 to maximize spatial techniques 7.1.2.

 variability.
 All minimizes

-monitoring takes bias.
+monitoring takes Dias.

 place

 approximately

-every five years,

-during the dry
+every live years, during the dray

-season.
-It was
+season It was

 determined to be an

 adequate frequency

-for statistical

-analysis.